Arundel Tidal Walls Scheme (Phase 2) information page

 If you would like to speak to our Public Liaison Officer, Madeleine Spellman about the project, please ring 07721 248275 or email ArundelTidalWalls@environment-agency.gov.uk

-Our latest newsletter, an indicative timeline of the works and frequently asked questions are available to read or download by clicking on the following links:
+Our latest newsletter and frequently asked questions are available to read or download by clicking on the following links:

 Latest Arundel Newsletter